search

 Language Learning:

 This book has easy to understand grammar and about a grade 3 level of kanji, some without furigana.
 There are a lot of words that are written kana-only that would normally be spelled with kanji in adult books, so that may be a slight annoyance to learners.
 Beniko, the shop owner, speaks in keigo but she says pretty much the same thing every story so I don't think it's a big deal.
-The story structure being similar every story also makes it easier to read, so overall this is an
+The story structure being similar every story also makes it easier to read, so overall this is an approachable book for learners.

 Open full review